-* The above specifications are for 24V.
-The motors can also be used at 12V or 18V.
-The RPM is proportional to the voltage so running at 12V will result in half the no-load RPM that is shown above for 24V.
-The lower voltage also reduces the maximum achievable torque by 50%.
-The motors have also been tested and used at higher voltages resulting in higher RPM, torque, and power.
+* The above specifications are for the motor's nominal voltage.
+The motors can also be used at lower or higher voltages.
+The RPM is proportional to the voltage, so running at half the nominal voltage will result in half the speed, and twice the voltage will double the speed.
+The maximum achievable torque is also proportional to the voltage.
 Shorter duty-cycles are recommended for higher voltages to allow the motors time to cool.
 Please note that the above torque figures are the theoretical peak torques when stalled.
 Operating any high-performance motor while stalled will damage it.

 Getting high efficiency from a low-voltage motor is not easy.
 There are many factors that effect efficiency.
 We have optimized each of these factors to achieve very high efficiency in these motors.